ComradDoge/DogeEU4/README.md

 - Militarism: leader_slots replaced with army_decay reduction
 - FE: added new nations with ideas: Polabia, Carantania, Campadesa, United Isles, Maluku, Sudan, Thessalonica, Thessaloniki
 - Wendish Empire formation requirements tweaked
+- Deity screen can be scrolled if you have a height resolution less than 1080

 [/quote]